jimpil/flog/README.md

 (l/info "I am a log-message" :foo 1 :bar 2) ;; will emit the same `MapMessage` as above
 ```

-All level-specific calls can also take a Throwable as the first arg.
-However, following it, you must either provide a map,
+All level-specific calls can also take a Throwable as the first arg in which case the following map will be merged
-a String, or an even number of args (which will become a map).
-You can also provide just the `Throwable`, in which case
-the following map will be logged:
+into the rest of the provided args:

 ```clj
 {:error/message (ex-message throwable)